CalculatedContent/WeightWatcher/README.md

 The weightwatcher **alpha** metric can be used to detect when to apply early stopping.
 When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be overtrained and early stopping is necesary.

-Below is an example of this, showing training loss and test lost curves for  a small Transformer model, trained from scratch, along with the average alpha summary statistic.
+Below is an example of this, showing training loss and test lost curves for  a small Transformer model, trained from scratch, along with the average **alpha** summary statistic.

 ![Early Stopping](early_stopping.png)

-We can see that as the training and test losses decrease, so does alpha.
-But when the test loss saturates and then starts to increase, alpha drops below 2.0.
+We can see that as the training and test losses decrease, so does **alpha**.
+But when the test loss saturates and then starts to increase, **alpha** drops below 2.0.

 #### Correlation Traps